 - I would say you should be open-minded

 - Lower your expectations and also expect to be treated differently.

-- Do not take things personal
+- Do not take things personally

 What’s your best marriage advice??

 No two marriages are the same.
 You can never know a person until you’ve married the person.
-In Marriage you shouldn’t form firm expectations.
+In Marriage, you shouldn’t form firm expectations.
 Do not expect your marriage to be like your parents.
 Do not try to photocopy another person’s marriage and do not compare your marriage to another.

 Are you an expat in Malaysia?
 Get in touch with us We’d love to hear and share your Malaysian experience.